ajm1102/2d_pandemic/README.md

 # 2d_pandemic

-Small program to simulated a small pandemic in a 2 dimension grid with dots.
+Small program to simulate a small pandemic in a 2 dimension grid with dots.
+Can call the simulateion class.